Bi-Metallic Investment Co. v. State Board of Equalization: Issue

-Are all property owners entitled to an opportunity to be heard prior to adoption of an administrative order that increases property taxes?
+Do all property owners have the right to be heard prior to the adoption of an administrative order increasing property taxes?

 Holding and decision

-The Due Process clause of the Fourteenth Amendment provides that the government may not deprive an individual of life, liberty, or property without notice and an opportunity to be heard.
-Where an agency rule will apply to a vast number of people, the Constitution does not require that each be given an opportunity to be heard directly for the purpose of arguing in favor of or against its adoption.
-In cases such as this, it would be impractical to allow all individuals affected to offer a direct voice in support of or in opposition to an order.
-Thus, the Constitution is satisfied by the fact that, as voters, the taxpayers exercise power, remote or direct, over those responsible for the order.
-Accordingly, the judgment of the state supreme court dismissing this suit must be affirmed.
+Where an agency rule applies to a vast number of people, the Constitution does not require that each be given an opportunity to be heard directly, which would be impractical.
+Thus, it is satisfied by the fact that, as voters, the taxpayers exercise "their power, immediate or remote, over those who make the rule".

 Analysis

 The Court distinguishes this case from Londoner v.
 City and County of Denver, a 1908 case in which the Court held that individual taxpayers had a right to a hearing before an individualized benefits tax was assessed.
-The apparent conflict between the two cases is explained by Justice Holmes's observation that in Londoner, "a relatively small number of persons was concerned, who were exceptionally affected, in each case upon individual grounds..."
+Justice Holmes observed that in Londoner, "a relatively small number of persons was concerned, who were exceptionally affected, in each case upon individual grounds..."
 In contrast, here the taxpayers in Denver are affected equally, and in large numbers, and it would be an impractical impediment to government to afford all of them individual hearings.
 Instead, "their rights are protected in the only way that they can be in a complex society, by their power, immediate or remote, over those who make the rule."
 In other words, there was no violation of the Fourteenth Amendment because the taxpayers of Denver retained the right to organize and vote.